healthchecks/healthchecks/templates/docs/configuring_prometheus.md

 hc_checks_down_total
 :   <br>The number of checks currently down.

-## Constructing Check Details URLs
+## Constructing URLs to Check Details Pages

 You can use the `unique_key` labels to construct URLs to check's details pages in SITE_NAME.
 Construct the URLs like so: